Shopify accounting that reconciles to your bank.

 Shopify and app subscriptions, payment processing fees, packaging and postage, product samples, paid ads, influencer fees, photography, returns and a proportion of home-office and mileage costs (55p per mile for the first 10,000 business miles, then 25p) are all deductible.
 There's a £1,000 trading allowance if your side-hustle store is genuinely small.
 For stock, you hold cost as inventory and only relieve it as cost of sales when items sell, a distinction that catches out sellers sitting on unsold stock at year end.
 We build your chart of accounts around how an e-commerce business actually spends.

-04Sole trader vs limited company for your store
+04Sole trader vs limited company for your Shopify store

 Below the higher-rate band, a sole trade is simpler and avoids Companies House filings; once profits are sustained and reinvested, a limited company often wins.
 Corporation Tax is 19% up to £50,000 of profit and 25% above £250,000, with a 26.5% marginal rate in between.
-Salary-plus-dividend planning matters too: the dividend allowance is just £500, with dividend tax at 10.75%/35.75%/39.35% above it.
+Salary-plus-dividend planning matters too: dividends carry their own tax rates on top of a £500 tax-free dividend allowance.
 We model both routes on your real numbers before you incorporate, so the decision is evidence-based.

 05Capital allowances on equipment and the 2026 changes